How to Pass the PMP Exam on Your First Attempt

 What is the PMP exam pass rate?

-PMI does not publish an official pass rate, but industry estimates put first-attempt passes around 60–70%.
+PMI does not publish an official pass rate.
+Industry estimates however put first-attempt passes around 60–70%.
 Candidates who practise under exam conditions and analyse their mistakes pass at noticeably higher rates.

 Do I need a course to pass the PMP exam?

 You need 35 contact hours of project management education to be eligible.
-Self-study is possible, but a structured course supplies those hours and the exam-style practice that makes the difference on test day.
+Self-study is possible.
+A structured course nevertheless supplies those hours and the exam-style practice that makes the difference on test day.

 Photo by www.kaboompics.com on Pexels